polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

   - chain specification
 ---

-In this tutorial, you'll connect a parachain to a local relay chain.
+In this tutorial,  connect a parachain to a local relay chain.

 ## Tutorial objectives

 By completing this tutorial, you will accomplish the following objectives:

-- Register a `ParaID` for your parachain on a relay chain.
+- Register a `ParaID` for a parachain on a relay chain.
-- Start block production of a parachain on a relay chain.
+- Start block production of a parachain.

 ## Before you begin

 Before you begin, verify the following:

 - You have competed the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/) tutorial, and have a running local network with no les than two validators.
-- You have the specific software versions defined in the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical) incorporated into your parachain.
+- You have the specific software versions defined in the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical) incorporated into a parachain.
   For example, if you are using [Polkadot `release-v0.9.26`](https://github.com/paritytech/polkadot/tree/release-v0.9.26), use the `polkadot-v0.9.26` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.26).

 ## Build the parachain template

-This tutorial uses the [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template) to launch a parachain on your local relay chain.
+This tutorial uses the [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template) to launch a parachain on a local relay chain.
 The parachain template is similar to the [node template](https://github.com/substrate-developer-hub/substrate-node-template) used in solo chain development, so it should be quite familiar.
-Later, you'll use this parachain template as the starting point for developing your own parachains.
+This parachain template as the starting point for developing parachains.

 In a new terminal window: